-So, here’s what eight-month-old Anton loves these days: dried mango slices (he ADORES these), apple slices, bananas, strawberries, pear, orange wedges, avocado, peas, green pepper slices, broccoli with garlic and lemon (he sucked on spears at a restaurant and was in heaven), soft chunks of cheddar cheese, yogurt, brown rice, hummus, pieces of grilled salmon, crusty bread to chew on, and long pieces of steak to suck on.
+So, here’s what eight-month-old Anton loves these days: dried mango slices, apple slices, bananas, strawberries, pear, orange wedges, avocado, peas, green pepper slices, broccoli with garlic and lemon (he sucked on spears at a restaurant and was in heaven), soft chunks of cheddar cheese, yogurt, brown rice, pieces of grilled salmon, and crusty bread to chew on.
 He even liked sucking on half a lemon the other day!
-(Confession: I originally gave it to him just to see his pucker face:)

 Also, when Toby was little, I really worried about choking.
 I remember hanging out at my friend Leigh‘s house, when she handed Toby a crust of bread.
 I watched him put one end into his mouth to chew on and almost had a heart attack.
-I tried to be cool—but lasted only two seconds before yanking it out of his mouth.
+I tried to be chill — but lasted only two seconds before yanking it out of his mouth.
 “He might choke!”
 I told Leigh.
 But she reassured me by pointing out that babies have incredibly strong gag reflexes.
-And since then I’ve read more: “They may occasionally gag a bit or cough and splutter,” the infant-feeding expert Gill Rapley, who co-authored The Baby-Led Weaning Cookbook, told the Guardian, “but that’s actually a baby’s way of triggering the anti-choking reflex, and it happens with purées too.
+And since then I’ve read more: “They may occasionally gag a bit or cough and splutter,” infant-feeding expert Gill Rapley told the Guardian, “but that’s actually a baby’s way of triggering the anti-choking reflex, and it happens with purées, too.
 The real risk comes if parents try to hurry…and put chunks of food in a baby’s mouth for him.”
 Does this ring true to you guys?
-Sometimes I still get a little nervous, but I’ve been trying to trust in Anton’s little system!
+Sometimes I still get nervous, but I’ve been trying to trust in Anton’s little system!